-We can help you prepare to speak truthfully about your car accident, but in ways that may not necessarily harm your case.
+We can help you prepare to speak truthfully about your car accident, but in ways that will not inadvertently harm your case.
 If we feel a recorded statement is in your best interest, we can be on the call with you to try to make sure the adjuster does not take advantage or twist your words.
-If a written statement about the events of your car wreck is the best option, we can coordinate with you to try to come up with something that would help protect your rights.
+If a written statement about the events of your car wreck is the best option, we can coordinate with you to come up with something that helps protect your rights.

-Get a FREE Case Evaluation From N.C.
-Car Wreck Attorneys
+Get a FREE Case Evaluation From Our Car Wreck Attorneys